g8ecj/irrigate/www/CUSTOMISATION.md

 ```
 "ispump":           bool       zone controls a pump
 "isfrost":          bool       frost protection applies
-"istest":           bool       is a virtual zone that trigger test mode
+"istest":           bool       is a virtual zone that triggers test mode
+"isstock":          bool       indicates a pump that also provides stock water when there is no other demand
+"isoutput":         bool       defines a 1-wire device that controls an output
+"issensor":         bool       defines a 1-wire device that is read as a sensor
 "isspare":          bool       not used
 ```

-json keys that pass useful information about a zonpumpe
+json keys that pass useful information about a pump
 ```
 "minflow":          int        minimum flow of a pump in litres/minute
 "nomflow":          int        nominal flow of a pump in litres/minute